devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 - `POST /admin/scorepad/slash` – reset pad points to zero for every inactive ambassador (admin only, requires `GHOST_EXPORT_KEY`).
 - `GET /api/admin/export?fmt=json|csv&ghost=GHOST` – download scores, pending rewards, wallets, emails, Telegram handles, verification flags, weekly activity status, and verified-post counts (admin only, requires `GHOST_EXPORT_KEY`).
 - `POST /admin/activity/reset` – clear weekly activity state for all ambassadors (admin only, requires `GHOST_EXPORT_KEY`).
+- `POST /admin/stakes/unstake` – ghost-gated bulk unstake endpoint for releasing one or more reserved balances (admin only, requires `GHOST_EXPORT_KEY`).
 - Admin reset actions also require the `GHOST_EXPORT_KEY`.

 If `AMBASSADOR_POOL_ADDRESS` is set and `interchained-cli` is available, the app tracks the pool's balance and displays each ambassador's pending reward in both the HTML table and the JSON API response.